-The test used for spike antibodies measures their concentration in ng/ml.
+The test used for spike antibodies measures their concentration in ng/ml, as explained in this article on the Lancet website.
 The antibody level of 179 ng/ml corresponds to 100 binding antibody units (BAU)/ml, using the World Health Organization's (WHO) standardised units (enabling comparison across different antibody assays).

-Further information on antibody test levels, and the link between antibodies and infections can be found in our recent blog describing the relationship between COVID-19 infections and antibodies.
+Further information on antibody test levels, and the link between antibodies and infections can be found in our recent blog post: Relationship between COVID-19 infections and antibodies: What do the data show?